DominikStiller/ptinsight/app/docs/Kafka.md

 | ----------------------- | ----------------------------- | ----------- |
 | ingress.arrival         | Arrivals of vehicles at stops | HSL.fi MQTT |
 | ingess.vehicle-position | Positions of vehicles         | HSL.fi MQTT |

+## Addresses
+Kafka brokers listen to connections from inside the VPC on port 9092, but to external connections on port 9093.